-- As the biggest city in a resourcebased province, Saskatoon is vulnerable to fluctuations in commodity prices, which can impact business investments in our city.
-Building on the city's diverse economy is key to long-term economic success and to ensuring resiliency in times of economic shock. - To enhance this position, Council will work with the Saskatoon Regional Economic Development Authority (SREDA), business entities, postsecondary institutions, Indigenous organizations and all orders of government to support investments and sustain a climate that generates enduring economic benefits. - In this context, economic benefits include the potential for more employment opportunities, investments in social and physical infrastructure, corporate profitability and an improving standard of living.
+- As the biggest city in a resourcebased province, Saskatoon is vulnerable to fluctuations in commodity prices; these can impact business investments in our city.
+Building on the city's diverse economy is key to long-term economic success and to ensuring resiliency in times of economic shock. - To enhance this position, Council will work with the Saskatoon Regional Economic Development Authority (SREDA), business entities, postsecondary institutions, Indigenous organizations and all orders of government to support investments that generate enduring economic benefits. - Economic benefits include increased revenue generation for Saskatoon, more job opportunities for residents, a greater ability to invest in social and physical infrastructure and overall enhanced quality of life.